An afternoon tea party

 Zany tie day

 Charge £1 to participate and fine those who don’t £2.
-Be prepared to cover your eyes at times as people don those ‘classic’ 1980′s neon affairs, team photo obligatory!
+Be prepared to cover your eyes at times as people don those ‘classic’ 1980′s neon affair, team photo obligatory! or play it down with a nice polka dot tie to represent a little braille